 The Occupational Safety and Health Administration (OSHA) requires that many organizations post OSHA logs of recordable employee injuries and illnesses from the previous calendar year by February 1.
-A couple of weeks ago, we kicked off a series of articles related to OSHA recordkeeping by discussing what it is and who has to do it.
-Today we're going to shift the focus onto which incidents do and do not need to be recorded.
+This article provides details on which injury and illnesses are recordable.

 What injuries and illnesses do you need to record?

 According to OSHA, work-related incidents must be recorded on the applicable recordkeeping logs if they involve any of the following circumstances:

 - Restricted work activity or job transfer

 - Medical treatment beyond first aid

 - Additional criteria for occupational illness including hearing loss, needlestick injuries, and tuberculosis

 OSHA has a list on its website of all recordable injuries and fatalities, which includes those that result in death, days away from work, medical treatment beyond first-aid, loss of consciousness, acute or chronic illness and more.

 There are also incidents that don't result in injuries and illnesses that don't have to be recorded on your recordkeeping logs, but are important to be aware of as well.
 Cases involving food and beverages, common colds or flus, blood donations, exercise programs, and injuries treated through first-aid do not need to be recorded.
 To assist employers, OSHA has posted a clear definition of first-aid treatments.